Frequently Asked Questions

 Furthermore, we frequently collaborate with clinical psychologists to follow recommendations made after a Comprehensive Psychological Evaluation.

-We are also happy to work with you in identifing a pscyhologist who meets your needs, and/or to assist you in pursuing a psychologists' recommenndations.
+We are also happy to work with you in identifing a pscyhologist who meets your needs, and/or to assist you in pursuing a psychological evaluation.